jstukenb/lol-summer-app/README.md

 It currently only runs for users on the NA server.
 Input a username for a League of Legends account, and you will get a list of your 5 most recent matches with extended info.

+This project isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 ## Available Scripts

 In the project directory, you can run: